 "Schedule 1, Part H of the Building Regulations (2000) defines locations for the storage and collection of waste.
 The collection point can be on-street or may be at another location defined by the waste authority.
 Key points in the Approved Document to Part H are:

-• Residents should not be required to carry waste more than 30 m to the storage points; andWaste collection vehicles should be able to get within 25m of the storage point...."
+Residents should not be required to carry waste more than 30 m to the storage points; and